gokr/sprylang.se/docs/index.md

 # Welcome to Spry!

-Spry is a programming language primarily inspired by (and stealing from) Smalltalk/Rebol/Lisp/JavaScript/Forth and Nim.
+Spry is a programming language primarily inspired by Smalltalk/Rebol/Lisp/JavaScript/Forth and Nim.

 Spry borrows **homoiconicity** from Rebol and Lisp, **free form syntax** from Forth and Rebol, **the word of different types** from Rebol, **good data structure literal support** from JavaScript and the **general coding experience and style** from Smalltalk.
 It also has a few ideas of its own, like an interesting argument passing mechanism and a relatively novel take on OO.